CDKL5 Australia

 Child disability and rare disease researcher

-I work at the Kids Research Institute Australia which is based in Perth, Western Australia.
+I work at The Kids Research Institute Australia which is based in Perth, Western Australia.
 I am a child disability and rare disease researcher with a medical background and have published nearly 400 scientific papers.
 In 2004 I helped to identify some of the first CDKL5 patients globally and subsequently in 2012 with Australian colleagues established the International CDKL5 Disorder Database which now contains information on over 450 genetically confirmed patients with CDD.
 I am mainly responsible for ongoing recruitment and maintenance of this database where 419 different genetic variants are represented.
 I have a keen interest in the genetic variation and how this may relate to patient characteristics.

 Looking into the eyes of these children and wondering why life has so cruelly treated them is my inspiration.